Climate Change Indicators in the United States

 About the Indicator

 Records of tropical cyclones in the Atlantic Ocean have been collected since the 1800s.
 The most reliable long-term records focus on hurricanes, which are the strongest category of tropical cyclones in the Atlantic, with wind speeds of at least 74 miles per hour.
 This indicator uses historical data from the National Oceanic and Atmospheric Administration to track the number of hurricanes per year in the North Atlantic (north of the equator) and the number reaching the United States since 1878.
-Some hurricanes over the ocean might have been missed before the start of aircraft and satellite observation, so scientists have used other evidence to estimate the actual number of hurricanes that might have formed in earlier years.
+Some hurricanes over the ocean might have been missed before the start of aircraft and satellite observation, so scientists have used other evidence, such as ship traffic records, to estimate the actual number of hurricanes that might have formed in earlier years.

 This indicator also looks at the Accumulated Cyclone Energy (ACE) Index and the Power Dissipation Index (PDI), which are two ways of monitoring the frequency, strength, and duration of tropical cyclones based on wind speed measurements.